MWPG/ocala/README.md

 ```

-- Use `Kernighan & Ritchie` style:
+- Use the `Kernighan & Ritchie` style:

 ```scala
     if (x > 0) {